 We all have listened about multimeters (digital or analog) once or more.
 It is the most basic and important measurement tool used in any physics lab or workshop.
 As it is used to measure many electrical properties of other industrial tools.
 Here we are going to give an overview of its types, and what all it can measure.

 In this Article You will learn:

-Multimeters are of two types one is analog and other is digital, you can use any one of them for measurement as per your comfort level or your requirement.
-Its basic description is given below:
+There are 2 types of Multimeter; Analog and Digital.
+You can use any one of them for measurement as per your comfort level and requirements.
+Basic description of these 2 are given below:

 Nowadays we prefer Digital multimeter more than Analog multimeter because of its accuracy, faster response, LCD display screen, etc.

-Most of the time we are confused between these two multimeters so here we provide its comparison table below which clear your confusion and helps you to select a good one for your work.
+Most of the time we are confused which one to buy out of these two.
+So here we provide its comparison table below to clear your confusion.
+It will help you in selecting a good one for your work.

-During continuity check, it resulting in sound beep when two circuits is electrically connected.
-Its sound beep ensures that the circuit is right connected without any loose connections and prevent short circuits.
+During the continuity check, it results in a “beep sound” when two circuits are electrically connected.
+The beep sound ensures that the circuit is connected correctly without any loose connections and prevent short circuits.
 During Diode check, it ensures the direction of flow of current in the circuit.

 Before doing any measurement, it is recommended to have some knowledge of basic terms.
 We explain some terms below have a look over it.

-(i) Voltage: According to ohm’s law voltage is defined as the product of current and resistance.
-It tells us how electricity is pushed through the circuit.
-Higher the voltage, higher the electricity is pushed harder.
-Its unit is Volts and expressed as V.
+(i) Voltage: According to Ohm’s law voltage is defined as the product of current and resistance.
+It tells us how much electricity is sent through the circuit.
+Higher the voltage higher the electricity was sent.
+Its unit is Volts and is expressed as V.

-(iii) After use always return meter to high voltage setting: To prevent the possibility of accidental damage by the meter being set to a current or low voltage range, it is always recommended to set the meter to high voltage after use even if there is an off button.
-Some meters are auto ranging which automatically set current & voltages as per need, but some are manually operated that’s why we have to take care of this factor.
+(iii) After use always return the meter to high voltage setting: To prevent the possibility of accidental damage by the meter being set to a current or low voltage range, it is always recommended to set the meter to high voltage after use even if there is an off button.